 Most triathletes worry too much about whether or not they’re heel striking, and not enough about where the foot lands.
 “Whether you midfoot strike or heel strike, your foot should land close to your center of gravity,” says Harrison.
 “Your foot should contact the ground right underneath you, not way out in front.”
 Make a conscious effort in this landing zone for all runs—does your foot strike change when you run off the bike?
 When you speed up or slow down?
 On hills?
 When fatigued?
 Adjust accordingly.

 RELATED: Yes, Matt Hanson Heel Strikes (And Maybe You Should Too)

 Step 2: Flexibility

 “Running form is mostly limited by your available range of motion,” says Harrison.
 “If you increase your range of motion, you improve your form.”
 Calf tightness, for example, limits forward propulsion at push-off; tight hamstrings will increase stress to the knee joint.
-Harrison advises runners to progressively build into a twice-daily stretching regimen of the calves, hip flexors, hamstrings, and piriformis muscles.
+Harrison advises runners to progressively build into a twice-daily stretching regimen and mobility routine, focusing on the calves, hip flexors, hamstrings, and piriformis muscles.